Written For ParentCircle Website new design update

-After you enrol your child in school, the next step is to develop a good working relationship with her teacher.
-Read on to understand how to talk to the person who is moulding your child’s future.
+After you enroll your child in school, the next step is to develop a good working relationship with her teacher.
+Read on to understand how to talk to the person who is molding your child's future.

 For the first few days after admission, the thought of leaving their little one in the care of a stranger can be unsettling to many parents.
 Are you one such parent?
 Well, you can put your anxieties and fears to rest by connecting with your child's teacher.
 Now, that we have told you what to do, are you wondering how to start a conversation with your child's teacher?
 Don't worry.
 These conversation starters will help you break the ice.